 NCAA Basketball Betting: Focus on Small Conferences

 So as part of your NCAA basketball betting strategy, it is wise to pick one or two smaller conferences to follow like the Horizon League or the Colonial Athletic Association.
-Then get to know the teams, players, rivalries, history, home/road dichotomies, and matchups, and bet accordingly.
-With the advent of TV and online sports packages, these conferences are easier to follow than ever.
-Perhaps it’s also wise to start with the one in your backyard, if possible.
+Then get to know the teams, players, rivalries, history, home/road dichotomies, and matchups, and bet them accordingly.
+With the advent of TV and online sports packages, these smaller conferences are easier to follow than ever.

-From there, it’ll be easier to see the value when it arises.
-Unlike the highly public games of the power conferences, the lines set for smaller conference matchups don’t move as much because there’s less public action.
-If you see a line or total that you like, chances are you’ll be able to wager that number throughout the week.
+From there, it will be easier to spot betting value with college basketball games.
+Unlike the highly public games of the power conferences, the lines set for smaller conference matchups do not move nearly as much because there is much less public action.
+In other words, if you see a betting line or total that you like, chances are you will be able to wager on that number throughout the week.
 That way, you can spend more time handicapping.

-The sportsbook has the house edge, but you have the advantage of being able to pick one game out of 125 on the NCAA hoops odds menu.
-Focus on smaller conferences and mid-majors and you'll find softer lines and more edge for yourself.
+While sportsbooks often have the house edge, you can have an advantage in being able to pick one game out of 125 on the NCAA hoops odds menu.
+By focusing on smaller conferences and Mid-Majors, you will find softer lines and more winning bets.